gshipley/enterprise_training/EnterpriseManual.md

 If you did not use example.com, replace the above command with the correct location of your keyfile.

 In order to configure your DNS to resolve your node host, we need to tell our BIND server about the host.
-Run the following command and **replace the IP address with the correct IP address of your node**.

-***Note: Execute the following on the broker host**:
+Run the following command and **replace the IP address with the correct IP address of your node**.  ***Note: Execute the following on the broker host**:

-	# oo-register-dns -h node -d example.com -n 10.10.10.11 -k ${keyfile}
+	# oo-register-dns -h node -d example.com -n 10.4.59.y -k ${keyfile}

 Now that we have added node.example.com to our DNS server, the broker application host should be able to resolve the node host by referring to it by name.
 Let’s test this:

 	# dig @127.0.0.1 node.example.com

-This should resolve to 10.10.10.11, or the IP address that you specified when you ran the command.
+This should resolve to the 10.4.59.y IP address that you specified for the node host in the *oo-register-node* command.

 ##**Configuring SSH key authentication between broker and node**